bshimanuki/queso/README.md

   --entries ENTRIES, -e ENTRIES
                         Text file to read entry scores from.
   --output OUTPUT, -o OUTPUT
                         Output file to write html (same data that is copied to the clipboard).
+  --force-number        Insert numbers by board structure rather than detecting text in a corner.
-  --clip                Use the clipboard contents on startup instead of
-                        loading from files.
+  --clip                Use the clipboard contents on startup instead of loading from files.
                         (Changes in clipboard contents are always used.)
+  --fft                 Use an fft based board detection instead of line detection.
+Requires that
+                        square sizes are exactly equal.
 ```

 The clue answer candidates are fetched in about a minute, and the rest takes about 10 seconds.